dwaipayan05/Kinect-ProjecT1/README.md

-Open the above file as a unity project, and build it after clearing all the errors if any due to your system's compatibility.
+Open the above folder as a unity project, and build it after clearing all the errors if any due to your system's compatibility.
 Plug in your Kinect and Enjoy